trimix3d/lol_best_adc_build_finder/README.md

 If needed, you can customize some settings related to the builds generation and the fights simulations (target tankiness, fight duration, force a specified item in the generated builds, and more).

 Displaying the list of generated builds takes some space and can look weird if your window is not wide enough.
-For this reason, i recommend using fullscreen or widening the default window size.
+So i recommend using fullscreen or widening the default window size.

 I tried make the interface as comprehensive as possible and if i've done my work correctly, you should be able to use it by yourself without further explanations.
 If at any point you are lost in the interface, type `help` to show help info on the current context.
 You can also navigate to the previous menu by typing `back` and go to the home page at any point by typing `home`.
 Type `exit` to exit the program.